kubermatic/kubermatic/docs/proposals/kubelb.md

 The overall implementation contains three different parts:

 **Agent**: Controller which is deployed in every user cluster.
-It watches for Services and creates a CRD inside the load balancer cluster.
+It watches for Services and Ingress resources.

-**Manager**: Controller which is responsible for deploying and configuring the actual resources inside the load balancer cluster.
+**Manager**: Controller which is responsible for deploying and configuring the resources needed inside the load balancer cluster.

 **Controller**: Deploys the Manager inside the load balancer cluster for each user cluster.
 The Manager deployment is probably namespaced.